spacebotwar/server-perl/docs/api/start/index.md

 An **ID** to identify this message.
 If used the server reply will contain the same message ID.
 This can be useful if you wish to link the server response to the client request.

+### client_code (optional)

+You can validate/refresh your existing client code.
+If valid the server will return the same Client Code.
+If not valid it will return a new one.

+If you don't supply a Client code, then you will get a new one.

 ### RESPONSE